Love Yourself: Australia

 In Australia, "Love Yourself" debuted at number three on the ARIA Singles Chart, after the release of Purpose, giving Bieber his fifth top-three single in the country.
 That week the singer had three songs inside the top ten: "Sorry" (2), "Love Yourself" (3) and "What Do You Mean?"
 (7).
 Two weeks later, "Love Yourself" was the most streamed track in the country and rose to number two, also it earned a gold certification for sales of over 35,000 copies.
 In its fourth week, the song ascended from two to one, dethroning Adele's "Hello" and earning a platinum certification for sales of over 70,000 copies.
-With that, Bieber became the only act to have two number-one songs in 2015 following previous single "What Do You Mean?", which topped the chart during four consecutive weeks in September.
+With that, Bieber became the only act to have two number-one songs in 2015 following his previous single "What Do You Mean?", which topped the chart for four consecutive weeks in September.
 The song stayed at the top of the chart the following two weeks.
 On its third week at number one, Bieber's 'Sorry' and "What Do You Mean?" were at number two and eight, respectively.
 With that, Bieber became the first act to dominate the top two positions since Macklemore & Ryan Lewis did in 2013 with "Same Love" and "Thrift Shop".
 He also was the first act to have three singles inside the chart's top ten since 2012.
 The song was the first number-one song of 2016 and has spent seven consecutive weeks at number one, which places Bieber at number 8 on the list for the most accumulated weeks (11) at number one in the 2010s.
 Also, it is his longest-running number-one single in Australia.
 "Love Yourself" also topped the charts in Sweden, Ireland, New Zealand, Netherlands and Denmark.

 Music video

+There are two music videos for the song:

+Original Version

+The original version was filmed in black and white, shows Bieber singing alone in an infinity cove.

 Purpose: The Movement

-The song's music video was released on YouTube on November 14, 2015, along with the videos for the other songs from "Purpose: The Movement".
+The second music video was released on YouTube on November 14, 2015, along with the videos for the other songs from "Purpose: The Movement".
 The video starts with Bieber saying: "Love isn't 'do this for me and I'm going to do this for you.'
 That's not what love is.
 Love is just 'I'm gonna do this for you because I wanna do this for you.'"
 Later, the video features husband and wife dancers Keone and Mari Madrid dancing their way through their house.
 They are later seen dancing on their phone screens.
 The video ends when the wife wakes up and finds a note on her husband's pillow saying, "Love Yourself".

 The video was directed by Parris Goebel.
-As of September 2021, the music video has received over 1.6 billion views on YouTube.
+As of June 2025, the music video has received over 1.7 billion views on YouTube.